 Chickens need physical and mental stimulation, so you need to furnish your chicken’s house.
 Even if you have a reinforced concrete floor, sound walls, and a roof to keep out the rain, that does not automatically qualify your structure as a chicken coop.
-An unfurnished ‘chicken coop is like a house without furnishings.
+An unfurnished chicken coop is like a house without furnishings.

-When it comes to providing your flock with desirable comfort, these few key pieces can make your chicken coop complete: roosts, nesting boxes, and ramps.
+When it comes to providing your flock with desirable comfort, these few key pieces can make your chicken coop complete: roosts, nesting boxes, entry doors, and ramps.
 Interestingly, building creature comforts is much easier than you can imagine, and it only takes basic woodwork skills and no specialized tools.

 Table of Contents